sabre-io/sabre.io/source/xml/writing.md

 2. An `integer` or `float`, which also gets turned into XML text.
 3. `null`, which causes the writer to write nothing at all.
-4. An array with at least a `name` key, will cause the writer to write an an element with that `name`.
+4. An array with at least a `name` key, will cause the writer to write an element with that `name`.
 If it also contains `attributes` it will write those as well, and if it also has a `value` key it will just throw whatever value it is back into the `write()` function.
 5. An array with keys that are in [clark-notation][2].
 It will write elements